A bioactive terrarium is designed to function like a living system.

 Creating a bioactive terrarium isn’t just about adding the right bugs and colonies.

 You’ll also need to nail the terrarium fundamentals to create a sustainable foundation for your ecosystem.
-Here are some other things to consider.
+Even a bioactive system needs support.
+Here’s what people often overlook:

-• Ventilation.
-Though preserving humidity is important, isopods will need some fresh air exchange.
+- Ventilation.
+Humidity matters, but so does fresh air.
+Even isopods have limits.
 You can simply open the lid every now and again (like when you’re feeding them), or a vent/partial lid solution can work well too.

 A Final Word on Bioactive Terrariums